 Adopters must agree to never sell or transfer adopted horse to any other person or place until titled.
 Adopters who breach this agreement will face legal ramifications and be responsible for all debt to both WHF win, loose or draw.

-Adopters must understand that the Wild Horse Foundation never releases title or ownership papers to Adopters.
+Adopters must understand that the Wild Horse Foundation and fix body group never releases title or ownership papers to Adopters.

 Adopters must agree to return adopted horse to the Wild Horse Foundation if at any time they can no longer properly care for adopted horse.